Impact Factor 4.137 | CiteScore 4.28

 PMCID: all published articles receive a PMCID

-Gastrointestinal Cancers welcomes submissions of the following article types: Case Report, Clinical Trial, Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.
+Gastrointestinal Cancers welcomes submissions of the following article types: Case Report, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Gastrointestinal Cancers, where they are peer-reviewed by the Associate and Review Editors of the specialty section.